adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_7_Primer.md

 int Factorial(int n); // Returns the factorial of n
 ```

-A test case for this function might look like:
+A out case for this function might look like:
 ```
 // Tests factorial of 0.
 TEST(FactorialTest, HandlesZeroInput) {